-Smythe LLP was paid \$127,487 in the fiscal year ended December 31, 2023 for professional services rendered in the audit of our annual financial statements and for the reviews of the condensed interim financial statements included in our quarterly reports on Form 10-Q during that fiscal year.
-Smythe LLP was paid \$128,456 for professional services rendered in the audit of our annual financial statements and for the reviews of the condensed interim financial statements included in our quarterly reports on Form 10-Q during fiscal 2022.
+Assure CPA, LLC was paid \$5,475 in the fiscal year ended December 31, 2024 for professional services rendered in the audit of our financial statements.
+Smythe LLP was paid \$152,354 in the fiscal year ended December 31, 2024 for professional services rendered in the audit of our 2023 annual financial statements and for the reviews of the 2024 condensed interim financial statements included in our quarterly reports on Form 10-Q during that fiscal year.
+Smythe LLP was paid \$127,487 for professional services rendered in the audit of our annual financial statements and for the reviews of the condensed interim financial statements included in our quarterly reports on Form 10-Q during that fiscal year.